wp-plugins/custom-field-suite/readme.txt

 == Description ==

-Visually create custom field groups that can be used on any edit page.
+Visually create custom fields that can be used on any edit page.

 = Field Types =
 * Text (api returns text)